Blood Orange Yogurt Cake is a moist loaf cake with a tangy blood orange glaze. This is an easy cake to put together without a mixer in one bowl.

 Preheat the oven to 350 degrees.
 Grease and flour a 9 x 5 ” loaf pan.

-In a large bowl, beat the eggs with a whisk or an electric mixer.
 Add the canola oil , yogurt, orange juice, and orange zest .
 Whisk together thoroughly.

 Add the sugar and combine well.

-Let the cake cool in the pan for several minutes then remove to a wire rack.
+Let the cake cool in the pan for several minutes then remove to a wire cooling rack.
 Cool thoroughly before glazing the cake.

 GLAZE: